rosseniv97/Weka-Classifier/README.md

-# Weka-Classifier
+# Desktop application for medical diagnosis
-Java project using Weka API for classification tasks.
+ Classification models are implemented using Weka API.